Are You a Dirty Electric Car Owner?

 Charging stations usually connect to the electrical grid… the same grid that powers our homes.
 The grid’s energy comes from many sources, but only a small sliver comes from renewables.

-The chart above shows that 10% of U.S. energy consumption in 2016 was from renewable sources.
+The chart below shows that 10% of U.S. energy consumption in 2016 was from renewable sources.

 With this data in mind, it’s clear that electric car owners aren’t really green today.
 They’re dirty fossil fuel users.
 But the electric vehicle (EV) trend has one major upside for the planet.
 The demand for electric cars is paving the way to a green future.